-As a content management system, WordPress offers one of the easiest and quickest ways to set up your own blog or website.
-With a few clicks of the mouse, you can select from one of hundreds of templates, as well as create interactive content such as contact forms.
+As a content management system or CMS, the best managed WordPress hosting offers one of the easiest and quickest ways to set up your own blog or website.
+With a few mouse clicks, you can select from one of hundreds of templates, as well as create interactive content such as contact forms.

-The best Managed WordPress hosting provider of 2019
+The best managed WordPress hosting of 2022 in full(opens in new tab)

 WP Engine (opens in new tab) is the leading WordPress digital platform.
 It hosts excellent uptime, WordPress specific security and unlimited monthly transfers.